 BMAPS Club Rules

 |BARNES AND MORTLAKE ANGLING AND PRESERVATION SOCIETY

-form in a satisfactory manner, and attended a meeting to be accepted.
-Juniors and disabled persons unable to attend the normal meeting place shall be required to attend a meeting with society officers or committee at a suitable meeting place.
+4. No applicant shall be admitted to the society unless they have completed the application form in a satisfactory manner, and attended a meeting to be accepted.
+Juniors and disabled persons unable to attend the normal meeting place shall be required to attend a meeting with society officers or Committee Members at a suitable meeting place.

-5. Any application who has:
+5. Any applicant who has:

 a. been refused membership by any other club,